2022 PTACC Deflection and Pre-Arrest Diversion Training Summit

-The emerging field of deflection and pre-arrest diversion provides an opportunity for public safety practitioners to collaborate with the public health system to create community-based pathways to treatment and services for people with substance use, mental health, and co-occurring issues.
+The emerging field of deflection and pre-arrest diversion (PAD) provides an opportunity for public safety practitioners to collaborate with the public health system to create community-based pathways to treatment and services for people with substance use, mental health, and co-occurring issues.
 These pathways can help to reduce overdose deaths, steer people with substance use or mental health disorders into treatment, and reduce the collateral consequences that can result from entering the justice system.

 Who Should Attend

-This summit is for individuals and teams who work in deflection and pre-arrest diversion and want to better understand issues and topics related to this emerging field, or community leaders who want to create collaborative public health solutions to public safety problems being faced by their communities.
+We also invite individuals and community leaders who want to better understand issues and topics related to this emerging field to join us to discuss creating collaborative public health solutions to public safety problems through deflection.

-Registration Fees & Hotel Information
+Registration Fee Information

 For registration fees and summit policy information, visit the registration fees page.

 Below you’ll find more information on PTACC’s mission and history, as well as information on deflection and pre-arrest diversion.